-Table 5-1 presents the monthly and annual precipitation data for areas in or near the Mission Creek Subbasin with rain gauge stations monitored by the Riverside County Flood Control and Water Conservation District (RCFCWCD) for WY 2021-2022.
+Table 5-1 presents the monthly and annual precipitation data for areas in or near the Mission Creek Subbasin with rain gauge stations monitored by the Riverside County Flood Control and Water Conservation District (RCFCWCD) for WY 2022-2023.
 Precipitation on the local mountain watersheds generates runoff that infiltrates and contributes to groundwater recharge.
 The arid climate greatly reduces the contribution of direct precipitation as a source of recharge in general.
-Precipitation that occurred in the Mission Creek Subbasin during WY 2021-2022 based on three precipitation stations within or near the Mission Creek Subbasin included 1.85 inches (Edom Hill station), 3.33 inches (Desert Hot Springs station), and 10.64 inches (Whitewater North station).
+Precipitation that occurred in the Mission Creek Subbasin during WY 2022-2023 based on three precipitation stations within or near the Mission Creek Subbasin included 6.05 inches (Edom Hill station), 8.05 inches (Desert Hot Springs station), and 30.86 inches (Whitewater North station).
 Among these precipitation stations, the Desert Hot Springs station is the only one with a sufficient record for comparison of annual values with its long-term average.
-The 3.33 inches of recorded precipitation at the Desert Hot Springs station in WY 2021-2022 is less than the 62-year (water year) mean of 5.1 inches for this station.
+The 8.05 inches of recorded precipitation at the Desert Hot Springs station in WY 2022-2023 is greater than the 63-year (water year) mean of 5.1 inches for this station.